Sociological theory of diffusion

 The sociological theory of diffusion is the study of the diffusion of innovations throughout social groups and organizations.
 The topic has seen rapid growth since the 1990s, reflecting curiosity about the process of social change and "fueled by interest in institutional arguments and in network and dynamic analysis."
 The theory uses a case study of the growth of business computing to explain different mechanisms of diffusion.

-Origins of the sociological theory of diffusion
+Origins

 Diffusion emerged as a subfield in early 20th century rural sociology.
 Bryce Ryan and Neal Gross were influential in laying the initial groundwork on diffusion in sociology.
 Early studies explained how corn farmers adopted new variants of corn through social diffusion processes rather than economic ones.

 The concept of diffusion

 In the 1962 book, Diffusion of Innovations, Everett Rogers defines sociological diffusion of innovation as a process in a social system where an innovative idea or concept is spread by members of the social group through certain channels.
 He identifies four elements that influence how and how quickly a new idea spreads: